KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/theon-and-the-theonic-paradox.md

 ---

-## 4. The Dual Role of Theon Across Universes
+## 4. The Bimodal Role of Theon Across Universes

 Theon's unfolding is non-identical across expression-contexts.
 Its redemptive arc may differ; its reintegration timeline may shift; its operative mode varies according to the structural conditions of each universe it serves.
 Across the multiversal field, Theon operates in at least four distinguishable roles: